Sifelddin/React_projects/README.md

+# React Projects

+1. Calculator

+2. Currency Calculator

+3. SearchMovies

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: